Maneren/KIV-UPP/sem01/README.md

 ### Results

-For total runtime, I decided to omitt the data loading part since it takes between 1200 and 1500 milliseconds, while all of the "interesting" processing takes in total less than 20 milliseconds.
+For total runtime, I decided to omitt the data loading part since it takes between 1200 and 1500 milliseconds, while all the “interesting” processing takes in total less than 20 milliseconds.

 Test devices were: